Tweeter button

 My previous conclusion:

-Before the consultant came to my house I had told (through my sister) that it might be a good idea too for some friends to check out the feasibility of solar power.
-I later found out (before I got my solar proposal) that they has already checked into it and found it was not cost effective.
+Before the consultant came to my house I had told (through my sister) it might also be a good idea for some friends to check the feasibility of solar power.
+I later found out (before I got my solar proposal) that they has already checked into it.
+They also found it was not cost effective.

 I remember they told me before, that last year their summer electricity bill was about $1500 one month and I think around $1200 another.
 Yes they have a big house, but it’s a single story so not a lot of wasted energy needed to cool a normally hot second story.

 I had figured, that if solar power was really practical, then almost certainly they would benefit due to the large electric bills in the summer.
 They live in Palm Springs.
 You in Southern California know how hot it gets there in the summer.

-I also found out that they already knew others in their city with solar power, but after checking it out further they came to the conclusion that it was not cost effective.
+I also found out that they already knew others in their city with solar power.
+But after checking it out further, they came to the conclusion that it was not cost effective.
 The payback would take too long.

-In the meantime I had a discussion about solar power with one of my neighbors who works for Edison (I used to work for So.
-California Edison too).
 He didn’t have anything good to say about solar power.
-I didn’t necessarily agree with him, but one thing he stressed, that I had not thought about was – what if the power goes out?
-It has happened much more the past few years than in previous years, so there might be some concern about that situation.
+I didn’t necessarily agree with him, but one thing he stressed, that I had not thought about.
+It was – what if the power goes out?
+It has happened much more the past few years than in previous years.
+So there might be some concern about that situation.

 They don’t tell you, but if the power from the electric utility company goes out – you are screwed.
 That’s putting it bluntly, but because of the process of converting the solar cell power from DC to AC 60 cycles AND the necessity to sync up the 60 cycles with any electricity the electric company has (in the areas where there is no power outage) it won’t be possible.

-So with all the information I have at my disposal I stick with my conclusion that it is not practical for most homes in this area at least, to go solar, if they want to save money.
-Now if you just want to go green, that’s another story, but it will cost you, maybe dearly, if solar power is one of the ways of going green.
+So with all the information I have at my disposal I stick with my conclusion.
+It is not practical for most homes in this area to go solar, if they want to save money.

 Certainly there will be many that might disagree with me so I would like to hear your story or experiences with solar power.
 I especially would like to see how you justify spending $50,000[estimated] costs to save on monthly electric costs.
 Businesses can be a legitimate exception and are not considered in my conclusion.